ShaneOG2/fund-data-analysis-assessment/README.md

 - `4-Outliers.ipynb`
 - `5-Cleansing.ipynb`

-The `Normal Distribuion Notebook.ipynb` is a Jupyter Notebook containing the my work explorinf the Normal Distribuion.
+The `Normal Distribuion Notebook.ipynb` is a Jupyter Notebook contains the my work exploring the Normal Distribuion.

 # Intructions to Reader